cdn77/debugr/README.md

 ![an example dump file]

+### Wait, what the fork..?

+Debugr internally uses an `AsyncLocalStorage` from the [Async Hooks] NodeJS module which allows it to keep track of asynchronous execution without the need to explicitly pass around a logger object.
+The `logger.fork()` method only generates a unique identifier, stores it in the internal `AsyncLocalStorage` instance and then runs the callback you provided, but inside that callback and any asynchronous calls made from within it the logger can now retrieve the identifier and use it to figure out where each message belongs.

+### But how about code outside a forked job?

+Outside a forked asynchronous execution context Debugr will log into the console, as would any other logger.
+This means that you can use Debugr everywhere in your app and only worry about forking in a couple of places.

+### Okay, back to logging inside forked jobs...

 The way this tool is designed, **nothing** is logged at the time you call `logger.log()` or any of the shortcuts; instead, when you call `logger.flush()`, Debugr will check if at least one of the entries in the logger instance exceeded a (configurable) threshold.
-If there is at least one such entry, the logger will be flushed into an uniquely-named file in the log directory.
+If there is at least one such entry, the logger will be flushed into a uniquely-named file in the log directory.

 Of course, if you want a specific task logged *always*, you can do so: just call